KelvinLaw-jpg/Practical_Windows_Forensics/PWF_notes.md

 1. use vol to generate bodyfile
 2. parse disk with log2timeline to gen a plaso file
 3. merge bodyfile and plaso file to 1 file
 4. and generate a super timeline with psort from plaso tools
+5. Last, we will analyse it with timeline explorer

 ### Additional Resources